-splash: history doesn't return information about related resources like images, scripts, stylesheets or AJAX requests.
-If you need this information use splash:har.
+splash:history doesn't return information about related resources like images, scripts, stylesheets or AJAX requests.
+If you need this information use splash:har or splash:on_response.

 Let's get a JSON array with HTTP headers of the response we're displaying: